gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 The Focus View includes the following sections:
 - My Pull Requests: Shows all PRs opened by you, assigned to you, or awaiting your review
 - My Issues: Shows all issues created by you, assigned to you, or that mention you.
-- Work in Progress: Shows all branches with uncommitted changes

 <div class='callout callout--basic'>
     <p>Note: The Focus View is currently organized by prioritizing items on the list that require more action by elevating them to the top.
 This is subject to change in the future.</p>